 English Test Description for the ACT

-The test consists of five essays, or passages, each accompanied by a sequence of multiple-choice test questions.
+The English section consists of multiple essays, or passages, each followed by a set of multiple-choice questions.

-- Some questions refer to underlined portions of the passage and offer several alternatives to the underlined portion.
+- For paper testing, some questions refer to underlined portions of the passage and offer several alternatives to the underlined portion.
+For online testing, these questions will refer to highlighted portions of the passage.
 You decide which choice is most appropriate in the context of the passage.

 - Some questions ask about an underlined portion, a section of the passage, or the passage as a whole.
 You decide which choice best answers the question posed.

 - Many questions offer “NO CHANGE” to the passage as one of the choices.

 The English section puts you in the position of a writer who makes decisions to revise and edit a text.
 Essays in different genres provide a variety of rhetorical situations.
 These passages are chosen for their appropriateness in assessing writing and language skills and to reflect students’ interests and experiences.

 Content Covered by the ACT English Test